statichunt/geeky-hugo/exampleSite/content/blog/ways-to-make-money.md

 ### 19. Earn Through Twitch

 Are you a gamer?
 If so, you can showcase your skills and [get paid on Twitch](/blog/get-paid-on-twitch).
-Twitch provides a platform for gamers and entertainers to make money online through subscriptions, sponsorships, and donations.
+Twitch provides a platform for gamers and entertainers to monetize through subscriptions, sponsorships, and donations.
 Building a dedicated audience is key to success.

 ### Explore More Opportunities

-Additional ways to make money online include:
+Additional opportunities include:

 - Greeting Card Writing: Use your creativity to craft unique cards.
 - Fitness Classes: Teach yoga, dance, or personal training to a global audience.